BertZZ/UkCloud-TT/README.md

 ## Issues
-The instructions were not clear as to if the program had to guarentee the presence of any data type entered as true, for example if you select true for Uppercase, Lowercase and Numbers do I have to guarentee at least 1 Uppercase letter, 1 Lowercase letter and 1 number in the password.
+The instructions were not clear as to if the program had to guarentee the presence of any data type entered as true, for example if you select true for uppercase, lowercase and numbers do I have to guarentee at least 1 uppercase letter, 1 lowercase letter and 1 number in the password.

 I chose not to implement this feature so as to not overcomplicate the code.
 However I have thought about how I would implement this feature.